Medically reviewed by Mary Lucas, RN

 Medical conditions like spinal cord injuries, diabetes and multiple sclerosis could also affect ejaculation.
 This condition could also be a side effect of a prostatectomy to treat BPH.

 Colorectal surgeries and aortic aneurysm surgeries may also lead to retrograde ejaculation.

 First off, because RE is not a harmful condition, treatment may not be necessary.
 This is especially true for men who do not wish to have any more children.

 However, should you be interested in offspring, or perhaps even regular ejaculation, certain drugs may help.
 These include sympathomimetics like synephrine and pseudoephedrine hydrochloride, among others, may help.
 These medications help in closing the urethra sphincter to permit the regular flow of semen.
 Antimuscarinics, another class of medications which are used to treat bladder incontinence can also be recommended to treat retrograde ejaculation.

 Our detailed guide, Retrograde Ejaculation: Causes, Treatments & Considerations goes over these treatments and other options in more detail as well as covering RE and its causes in more detail.

 Navigating the management of an ejaculatory problem could leave you feeling a little alone.
-However, with a mix of psychological, behavioral, and pharmaceutical options available to manage and treat any of the conditions — erectile, premature, delayed and misdirected ejaculation — deciding on the most optimum course of action should be the priority .
+However, with a mix of psychological, behavioral, and pharmaceutical options available to manage and treat any of the conditions — erectile, premature, delayed, misdirected, and weak ejaculation — deciding on the most optimum course of action should be the priority.

 To make sure you get the treatment best suited for you, consult a qualified healthcare provider and get started on managing your condition.